Careers in Psychology

 If you are considering a career in psychology then you are in good company.
 A broad-based research study has shown that most psychologists are personally fulfilled and have a general sense of satisfaction at the end of their work week.
 The truth is that psychology is an in-demand field and can lead to specialties such as medical science, clinical analysis, legal issues, behavioral research, and therapy.
 The outlook for psychologists is very bright and the amount of career choices that come with a major in psychology are numerous.
 The BLS estimates growth within the psychology field to be 19% by 2024 which is more than double the growth of a composite average of all occupations in the United States.

-General Personality Traits of Psychologists
+Most Popular Traits of Psychologists

 There are some basic personality traits that we have found common among successful psychologists.
 First of all, they are good listeners.
 Being a good listener does not mean a person can just seemingly paying attention; rather it means they are good active listeners who are able to read a patient’s body language, dialogue, and non-verbal communication.
 Secondly, most psychologists are exceptionally discrete.
 A cardinal rule of any psychologist is to always keep information between themselves and the patient, unless otherwise mandated by law.